-Allocative Efficiency - they were not producing want consumers wanted
+ANSWER: Allocative Efficiency - they were not producing what consumers wanted.
+They were producing film and most consumers wanted to take digital pictures.

 Quick Quiz - Scarcity

 - 1. Economics may best be defined as the: - A. interaction between macro and micro considerations.